andreabolognani/debian-libvirt/docs/manpages/virsh.rst

 separated by comma, e.g. --cap pci,scsi.
-Valid capability types include 'system', 'pci', 'usb_device', 'usb', 'net', 'scsi_host', 'scsi_target', 'scsi', 'storage', 'fc_host', 'vports', 'scsi_generic', 'drm', 'mdev', 'mdev_types', 'ccw', 'css', 'ap_card', 'ap_queue', 'ap_matrix'.
-By default,
+Valid capability types include 'system', 'pci', 'usb_device', 'usb', 'net', 'scsi_host', 'scsi_target', 'scsi', 'storage', 'fc_host', 'vports', 'scsi_generic', 'drm', 'mdev', 'mdev_types', 'ccw', 'ccwgroup', 'ccwgroup_member', 'css', 'ap_card',
-only active devices are listed. *--inactive* is used to list only inactive devices, and *--all* is used to list both active and inactive devices.
+'ap_queue', 'ap_matrix'.
+By default, only active devices are listed.
-*--persistent* is used to list only persistent devices, and *--transient* is used to list only transient devices.
+*--inactive* is used to list only inactive devices, and *--all* is used to list both active and inactive devices. *--persistent* is used to list only persistent devices, and *--transient* is used to list only transient devices.
 Not providing *--persistent* or *--transient* will list all devices unless filtered otherwise. *--transient* is mutually exclusive with *--persistent* and *--inactive*.
 If *--tree* is used, the output is formatted in a tree representing parents of each node. *--tree* is mutually exclusive with all other options but *--all*.

 nodedev-reattach